MarcoBarroca/VQE-Harmonic-Oscilattor/README.md

 Note that we utilize a discrete version of the Hamiltonian, which means eigenvalues won't agree for the entire spectrum.
 Fortunately they do agree at the ground state.

-I also included a powerpount prsesntation and handouts for this project.
+I also included a powerpount presentation and handouts for this project.

 # **DEPRECATED** Steps (Old files in Archive folder)
 The previous method required the use of Wolfram Mathematica to crete and decompose the HAmiltionian into Pauli matrix sums.